shery7310/Install-Ollama-Without-Root-And-Run-From_External-Drive/README.md

 `nano Modelfile`

-and write this to the file:
+and write this to the nano file:

 `FROM /run/media/your-username/your-drive-name/local-models/gguf/DeepSeek-Coder-V2-Lite-Base.Q8_0.gguf`

+Then press ctrl + x and then type y and press Enter, changes to the nano file will be saved

 This must be the correct path of the gguf file